fredrik-hjarner/schmupinator/README.md

 ![Schmupinator](https://raw.githubusercontent.com/fredrik-hjarner/schmupinator/vite-master-safe-always-working-not-broken/githubAssets/schmupinator.gif)

 **Work in progress!
-Code can break backward compatability at any time.
+Code can break backward compatibility at any time.
 Code will most likely not stabilize before 2023, if I even get it to a stable state at all.**

 > The ambition is to make a shoot 'em up maker with the ability for users create their own shoot 'em up stages.